dabiged/dabiged/README.md

 - ⚡ Fun fact:
 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on [TameTheTemp](https://unearthed.solutions/u/competitions/tame-the-temp): the unearthed solutions data science competition.
+I am looking at using LSTM networks to solve this problem.
 - 🌱 I’m currently learning Reinforcement Learning via David Silver's 2015 class.
 - 💬 Ask me about Reservoir Simulation, Seismic Processing, Machine Learning or Natural Language Processing.